movementlabsxyz/MIP/MIP/mip-125/README.md

 **Staking Launch Behavior:**

+- Use initially permissioned / white-listed validators to reduce collusion risks.
 - Delegate MVMT Fnd tokens to several validators to promote diversity.
-- Use initially permissioned / white-listed validators to reduce collusion risks.
 - Require minimum validator stake to ensure sufficient commitment.
-- Implement soft caps for combined stake per validator.
 - Roll out staking separately before governance decentralization.

+Consider with reservations:

+- Implement soft caps (relative to the total stake) for combined stake per validator.
+Beyond code complexity this may not come without crypto-economic challenges, so this approach should be taken with reservations.

 **Governance Behavior:**

+- Start with centralized governance.
+- Implement and publish a progressive decentralization timeline for governance.
 - Require minimum stake threshold for proposal submission.
 - Require low-enough threshold for passing proposals.
-- Implement and publish a progressive decentralization timeline for governance.

 ### B. Staking Risks